"The amphibian chorus in the rain forest on El Yunque

 Family Hylidae: Treefrogs

-True treefrogs (Hylidae) are naturally present in the Bahamas and the Greater Antilles save for Puerto Rico.
+True treefrogs (Hylidae) are naturally present in The Bahamas and the Greater Antilles save for Puerto Rico.
 All species except one belong to the endemic West Indian genus Osteopilus.
 The trait common to all of these species is that, in adults, the inner skin layers of the top of the head become ossified and fused to the skull.
 Some, like the Cuban and Bahamian O. septentrionalis and the Hispaniolan O. vastus, can be very large frogs.
-Some species have been introduced into areas outside their native ranges.
-The Cuban treefrog has been introduced into Puerto Rico, the Virgin Islands, and continental Florida, in the United States.
+Some species have been introduced into areas outside their native ranges, like the Cuban treefrog has been introduced into Puerto Rico, the Virgin Islands, and continental Florida, in the United States.

-The other genus present in the Antilles is Hypsiboas, widespread especially in the Neotropics, but with only one species here: the Hispaniolan green streamfrog, Hypsiboas heilprini.
+The other genus present in the Antilles is Boana, widespread especially in the Neotropics, but with only one species here: the Hispaniolan green treefrog, Boana heilprini.

 All West Indian hylids seem to be of South American origin, in spite of the fact the Mesoamerica is closer and is, thus, a more obvious source for these frogs in the region.